ddnne/notes/Writerside/topics/FinancialAnalysis-SomeOfIndicators-ROA.md

 \end{align}
 ```

-From this result, if the ROA is positive, then the ROA decreases when the shareholders' equity increases like issuing new stocks.
-Bacause of this, the total assets increasess, as a result, the ROA decreases.
+From this result, if the ROA is positive, then the ROA increases when the shareholders' equity decreases like the case of the buyback.
+However, in general, the NetIncome is changed because of spending the money to buy back stocks in the future, therefore, we have to consider the effect of the change in the related parameters.